 The ZRA boss stated that this outstanding performance is despite the unfavorable economic environment especially during the second half of the year.

 “This outturn is attributable to higher than programmed revenue collections under indirect and trade taxes which posted surpluses of K264.8 million and K906.3 million, respectively.
 However, we had significant poor yields in mineral royalty and excise taxes largely due to prolonged shut downs at major smelting facilities leading to lower production for the former and the delayed implementation of the telecommunicati

 “The growth in revenue for the year to date period compared to the same period in 2018 stands at 9.3% compared to the targeted growth rate of 7.0% revenue projected for the same period.
-Please note that this performance relates to revenues collected ZRA only and does not include the performance of non-tax revenues collected other government agencies.”
+Please note that this performance relates to revenues collected by ZRA only and does not include the performance of non-tax revenues collected by other government agencies.”

 Mr Chanda said that during the year, ZRA paid out K10.5 billion in VAT refunds while a further K400 million was refunded towards direct taxes and duty drawback.

 He indicated that the bulk of the vat refunds 78%, was paid to the mining sector.

 “You may recall that in 2018 ZRA refunded K9.4 billion.
 The current refunds therefore representing 16.1% growth.
 Going forward, the government through ZRA will allocate more resources to dismantle outstanding vat refunds and minimise accumulation of refunds,” he said.